Christophe210/Microsoft---Activation-windows---Office/README.md

 setup.exe /configure configuration.xml

+If your office is not activated just do this :

-// go to program file
+// go to program file & search ( Ospprearm.exe ) and then " Run as administator, and after reboot.

 Ospprearm.exe

 // run ( window + R )
 1. Temp